 After World War One broke out in 1914 the need was not only for men to fight in the trenches but also for others to create the munitions for them to fight with.

 The memorial to those associated with Limbury Baptist Chapel who had fallen in the Great War.
 Made of red marble with a white marble base and names inscribed in gilt, it is housed inside the chapel, and was unveiled by Mr E. A. Mander during a solemn service on Sunday, September 14th, 1919.

-From the WW1 collection at Wardown House Museum, an undated photo of a DS&S (Discharged Sailors and Soldiers) float.
-But a clue may lie in the words above the float - “if you know a better 'ole, go to it”.
+From the WW1 collection at Wardown House Museum, an undated photo of a DS&S (Discharged Sailors and Soldiers) float bearing the words “if you know a better 'ole, go to it”.

 Many Luton streets during and after World War One had a war shrine to commemorate the men who had once lived there but had died in the conflict.